 Non-Classical MHC Tetramers

-The HLA-E tetramer is comprised of human class I HLA-E*01:03 and epitope peptide derived from the HLA-A leader, and it can detect HLA-E*01:03-restricted HLA-A leader3-11-specific NK cells and CD8+ T cells by flow cytometry.
+MBL International offers HLA-E tetramers comprised of human class I HLA-E01:03 and epitope peptide derived from the HLA-A leader.
+The tetramer allows for detection of HLA-E01:03-restricted HLA-A leader3-11-specific NK cells and CD8+ T cells by flow cytometry.

 For Research Use Only.
 Not for use in diagnostic procedures.